-Adult patients should use Valcyte tablets, not Valcyte for oral solution [see Dosage and Administration (2.1)].
+Inform adult patients that they should use Valcyte tablets, not Valcyte for oral solution [see Dosage and Administration (2.1)].

 - Valcyte can affect your blood cells and bone marrow causing serious and life-threatening problems.
 Valcyte can lower the amount of your white blood cells, red blood cells, and platelets.
-Your doctor may do regular blood tests to check your blood cells while you are taking Valcyte.
-Based on these tests, your doctor may change your dose or tell you to stop taking Valcyte.
+Your healthcare provider may do regular blood tests to check your blood cell counts while you are taking Valcyte.
+Based on these tests, your healthcare provider may change your dose or tell you to stop taking Valcyte.

 - Valcyte may cause cancer.
 Valcyte causes cancer in animals.
 It is not known if Valcyte causes cancer in people.

 - Valcyte may cause birth defects.
 Valcyte causes birth defects in animals.
 It is not known if Valcyte causes birth defects in people.
-If you are pregnant, talk to your doctor before taking Valcyte.
+If you are pregnant, talk to your healthcare provider before taking Valcyte.

 - If you are a female who can become pregnant, you should use effective birth control during treatment with Valcyte and for at least 30 days after treatment.

 - Men should use a condom during treatment with Valcyte, and for at least 90 days after treatment, if their female sexual partner can become pregnant.
-Talk to your doctor if you have questions about birth control.
+Talk to your healthcare provider if you have questions about birth control.

-- Valcyte can affect your kidney, including serious problems such as kidney failure.
-Your doctor may do regular blood tests to check your kidney function while you are taking Valcyte.
-Your doctor may adjust your dose based on these tests.
+- Valcyte can affect your kidneys, including serious problems such as kidney failure.
+Your healthcare provider may do regular blood tests to check your kidney function while you are taking Valcyte.
+Your healthcare provider may adjust your dose based on these tests.

 - Valcyte changes into the medicine ganciclovir once it is in your body.
-Ganciclovir is also the active ingredient in Cytovene®-IV and ganciclovir capsules.
-Do not take ganciclovir capsules or Cytovene-IV if you are taking Valcyte.
-The dose of medicine in Valcyte tablets and ganciclovir capsules is different.
-One tablet of Valcyte has more medicine than one capsule of ganciclovir.
-This means that one Valcyte tablet cannot be substituted for one ganciclovir capsule.
-You could overdose and become very sick if Valcyte is taken with ganciclovir capsules or Cytovene-IV.
-Talk to your doctor or pharmacist if you have questions about your medicine.
+Ganciclovir is also the active ingredient in Cytovene®-IV.
+Do not take Cytovene-IV if you are taking Valcyte.
+You could overdose and become very sick if Valcyte is taken with Cytovene-IV.
+Talk to your healthcare provider or pharmacist if you have questions about your medicine.

 What is Valcyte?